charlesreid1-docker/pod-charlesreid1/docs/Service_phpmyadmin.md

 in the [docker/d-phpmyadmin](https://git.charlesreid1.com/docker/d-phpmyadmin)
 repository on git.charlesreid1.com.

-Inside the container, the phpMyAdmin service is available on port 80, so this should be mapped to the outside of the container to a different port that is unique to phpMyAdmin on the Docker pod's network, for example on port 8080.
+The phpMyAdmin service is a web interface that is available on port 80.
+The container should only be bound to the Docker container network (default behavior).
+Then any container on the network can reach the container's phpMyAdmin service on port 80.

-This enables requests for `/phpMyAdmin` to be reverse-proxied by the nginx container and sent to the phpMyAdmin service container on pot 8080, and will ensure that phpMyAdmin is only bound to the Docker pod network.
+This allows the phpMyAdmin service to be made available at a URL like `/phpMyAdmin` and have all requests reverse-proxied by the nginx container and passed to port 80 on the back end.

 The phpMyAdmin service can also be disabled/enabled by commenting it out of the nginx configuration files containing